KDE/documentation-develop-kde-org/content/docs/extend/kcm.md

 This CMake file contains a few packages of note: [KCMUtils](docs:kcmutils) provides various classes that allow us to work with [KCModules](docs:kconfigwidgets;KCModule), and `Config` includes the [KConfig](docs:kconfig) classes.
 You are likely to have seen most of the other packages elsewhere in this documentation; if not, [you can read this page](../../kirigami/advanced-understanding_cmakelists) which goes through a similar CMakeLists file line by line.

 What's different here is that we are using C++ code as a plugin for our QML code.
-This is why we don't have a `main.cpp`: we only need the class that will provide the backend functionality for our KCM.
+This is why we don't have a `main.cpp`: we only need the class that will provide the backend functionality for our KCM. `kcoreaddons_add_plugin` creates such a plugin and installs it to the right location.

-For our KCM to work properly we must install it in our system, so at the end of our CMakeLists.txt we instruct CMake to install our KCM as a KPackage (similarly to a plasmoid, for example).

 ## timesettings.h